 I come from the City of Brighton and Hove, which until recently was part of the administrative region of East Sussex, and which now appears to be the lone bastion of centre-left politics in the South East of England.

 I have also been a freelance writer since 1989, writing for many UK & international newspapers and periodicals under several pseudonyms.
-I now write for blogs.
+I now write for blogs under a number of psudonyms.

-In my spare time I cook, study bushcraft, scuba dive, ski and cycle.
+In my spare time I grow older, cook, study bushcraft, scuba dive, ski and cycle.

 If you have been, thanks for reading.